Margherita Sauce is a simply delicious Italian sauce made with fresh tomatoes, basil, garlic, flat-leaf parsley, and olive oil.

 Margherita sauce is a classic Italian tomato sauce made with fresh ingredients and this recipe is, by far, the most amazing I’ve ever had.
-I was given this recipe by my sister-in-law Deanna.
+I was given this recipe by my friend Deanna.
 Her mom, Roz, was at a local Italian restaurant and they served this sauce, she loved it so much that she had to make her own.
 So she evaluated the ingredients, wrote them down, and now we have the recipe!

 Classic Margherita Sauce Made From Scratch